Sunscreen: Benefits

 Sunscreen use can help prevent melanoma and squamous cell carcinoma, two types of skin cancer.
 There is little evidence that it is effective in preventing basal cell carcinoma.

 A 2013 study concluded that the diligent, everyday application of sunscreen could slow or temporarily prevent the development of wrinkles and sagging skin.
 The study involved 900 white people in Australia and required some of them to apply a broad-spectrum sunscreen every day for four and a half years.
 It found that people who did so had noticeably more resilient and smoother skin than those assigned to continue their usual practices.
 A study on 32 subjects showed that daily use of sunscreen (SPF 30) reversed photoaging of the skin within 12 weeks and the amelioration continued until the end of the investigation period of one year.
-Sunscreen is inherently anti-ageing as the sun is the number one cause of premature ageing, it therefore may slow or temporarily prevent the development of wrinkles, dark spots and sagging skin.
+Sunscreen is inherently anti-aging as the sun is the number-one cause of premature aging; it therefore may slow or temporarily prevent the development of wrinkles, dark spots and sagging skin.

-Minimizing UV damage is especially important for children and fair-skinned individuals and those who have sun sensitivity for medical reasons.
+Minimizing UV damage is especially important for children and light-skinned individuals and those who have sun sensitivity for medical reasons, including medical use of retinoids.